devleaks/followthegreens/docs/fmc.md

 Route indication is the green lights displayed in front of the aircraft.
 And monitoring of current route is performed by detecting the light closest to the aircraft.

-It is not difficult to difficult to place an alternate object at the very precise position of the light closest to the aircraft.
+It is not difficult to place an alternate object at the very precise position of the light closest to the aircraft.
 Or a few lights ahead of this light closest to the aircraft.

 This is how Follow Me Car sub project is born.
+Placing a car instead of a light at the position a few lights ahead of the light closest to the aircraft.

 Same core algorithms to